 The Jadar project in Serbia is one of the world’s largest greenfield lithium projects.
 The scale and high-grade nature of the Jadar deposit provides the potential for a mine to supply lithium into the electric vehicle value chain for decades.

 In 2018 we approved funding for our $2.6 billion Gudai-Darri (Koodaideri) iron ore project – set to be our most intelligent mine.
-Gudai-Darri will sustain existing production in our Pilbara iron ore system.
+The first phase of Gudai-Darri will have a 43 million tonne annual capacity, underpinning production of the Pilbara Blend™.
 The project will incorporate a processing plant, associated infrastructure and a 166-kilometre rail line.
-Construction is progressing, with production ramp-up expected in early 2022.

 In addition to technology already in use across Rio Tinto, such as autonomous trucks, trains and drills, the design of the Gudai-Darri mine uses an increased level of automation and digitisation, including advanced data analytics.

 In early 2020, we secured funding approval for the development of a 34 megawatt, 105 hectare solar photovoltaic (PV) plant at our Gudai-Darri mine – an important step in reducing our carbon footprint in the Pilbara.
-The Solar PV plant will deliver approximately 65 per cent of Gudai-Darri's average electricity demand once operational.
-During peak operations, the plant will provide 100 per cent of Gudai-Darri's electricity needs.
+The Solar PV plant will deliver approximately 65% of Gudai-Darri's average electricity demand once operational.
+During peak operations, the plant will provide 100% of Gudai-Darri's electricity needs.

 Oyu Tolgoi Underground

 The Oyu Tolgoi copper mine in Mongolia is a world-class open pit mine and underground project.
 More than 80% of Oyu Tolgoi’s total value lies deep underground.
-We are building an underground mine complex, using block-caving mining techniques to extract the ore and transport it to the surface.
+We are building an underground mine complex, that will use block-caving mining techniques to extract the ore and transport it to the surface.